Jean Chalopin

-Jean Chalopin (born 31 May 1950) is a French businessman, banker and former television animation producer.
+Jean Chalopin (/fr/; born 31 May 1950) is a French businessman, banker and former television animation producer.
 In 1971, he founded the production company DIC Entertainment, which specialized in children-oriented animated television and film productions.
 Through DIC he produced numerous successful television series, including Inspector Gadget, which he also co-created (and which grew into a namesake media franchise), The Real Ghostbusters, The Littles and Dennis the Menace.
 Chalopin also co-wrote DIC's first two major productions, Ulysses 31 and The Mysterious Cities of Gold.
 After selling off his ownership in DIC, he founded a second company, C&D, in 1987, through which he continued to produce cartoons until its closure in 1996.
 Chalopin remained active as a writer, producer and creative consultant in the years to follow.
 More recently, however, he has shifted his focus onto a career in banking.